 You can have a heyday horse camping at Hazard Horse Camps in Montaña de Oro State Park.
-Horse trails exploring the mountains to the east.
-Trails leading down to the beaches to the west.
-More trails sending one through Eucalyptus groves.
-Cooling coastal breezes keeping the climate perfect for riding.
-Trails going out from Hazard Horse Camps provide samples of the stunning scenery savored in San Luis Obispo County.
+Enjoy the horse trails exploring the mountains to the east.
+Take the trails leading down to the beaches to the west.
+Explore even more trails wandering through Eucalyptus groves.
+Take in the cooling coastal breezes making the climate perfect for riding.
+All trails going out from Hazard Horse Camps provide samples of the stunning scenery savored in San Luis Obispo County.

 Hazard Horse Camps encompasses six different sized horse camps all in the same vicinity.

 Four smaller camps: Lupine, Sage, and Manzanita horse camps all house four horses and eight people.
 Five horses maximum are allowed in Chamise horse camp, and eight people.